Prillan/telegram-bot-edsl/README.md

 ## Telegram Bot EDSL

-This is a library for easily creating telegram bots.
+This is a library for easy creation of telegram bots.
 A full example can be found in `example/Main.hs`.

 ## Syntax